B3N-DAWSON/MATRIX-CONVERTER-TO-RREF/README.md

 # MORE INFORMATION

-- Matrixes outputted by this program can be checked against the original motivation for this project, the online calcualtor that converts matrixes into Reduced Row Echelon Form:
+- Matrixes outputted by this program can be checked against the original motivation for this project, the online calculator that converts matrixes into Reduced Row Echelon Form:

 <br>